soodoku/wait/README.md

 ![75th Percentile Wait Times](figs/dmv_75_percentile_wait_by_field_office.png)

 Plotting the 25th percentile provides a different view.
 The median of the 25th percentile is around 2.5 minutes.
-This suggests that the offices are plausibly overstaffed for 25% of the hours as a 2 minute turnaround time means that many people are getting served as soon as they get in, which means that some of the officials are likely waiting for customers.
+This suggests that the offices are plausibly overstaffed for 25% of the hours as a 2-minute turnaround time means that many people are getting served as soon as they get in, which means that some of the officials are likely waiting for customers.
 Advanced reservations could explain the short turnaround times, but you have to pair the data above to determine what percentage of people are likely using the advanced reservation system.
-(It is possible that people who use advanced reservation system book during certain times more often.)
+(It is possible that people who use the advanced reservation system book during certain times more often.)

 The larger question is about staffing and what the optimal staffing levels should look like if the objective were to reduce average wait time given fixed resources.
 There are a few things to consider:

 Price of people's time.
-A [recent paper](http://s3.amazonaws.com/fieldexperiments-papers2/papers/00720.pdf) suggests Value of Time at about $19/hr with variation across cities.)
+A [recent paper](http://s3.amazonaws.com/fieldexperiments-papers2/papers/00720.pdf) suggests the Value of Time at about $19/hr with variation across cities.)
 The number of customers who show up in each time period after they have been informed of the expected wait times.
 (Note that by publishing data on wait times, it is likely that CA DMV is already smoothing demand without changing staffing though it is not an optimal way of doing it as there is a concern that the shortest published wait times may see a stampede.)
 Minimum required staffing.
 It might be the case that a lot of DMVs that have 25 percentile wait times under 5 min are already minimally staffed, i.e., they have one person there who can help during those hours)

 ![25th Percentile Wait Times](figs/dmv_25_percentile_wait_by_field_office.png)